Introduction and overview

 What is accessibility?

 In a general sense, accessibility can be easily determined: Websites are considered accessible if they can be used by people with and without disabilities.
-Or to put it a little more precisely, a website is accessible if limitations in seeing, hearing, moving, or processing information do not negatively impact how we use the web.
+Or to put it a little more precisely, A website is accessible if limitations in seeing, hearing, moving, or processing information do not negatively impact how we use the web.
 (Source: Aktion Mensch)

 As easy as it is to determine general accessibility, the details can be more complex.
 It is obvious that the use of legible fonts, sufficient contrast and adequately large buttons is helpful and at the same time relatively easy to implement.
 But it can be more difficult when using (complex) tables, to ensure easy navigation, or that they can be read out loud correctly by screen readers.
 The use of ARIA roles and attributes, for example to assign landmarks on a page, can be even more complex because they can only be identified by screen readers.